Xanthognarh/WebWidgets/README.md

 - Localization

 ## Overlay
-Shows an overlay with custom text at a custom position.
+Allows mods to display an overlay with custom text at a custom position.
 Set the browser source to fullscreen.

 ### Config via URL-Parameters:
 - `channel`: Name of Twitch Channel you want to listen